anjaligupta1210/AG_Unckless_Open_Lab_Notebook/about.md

 #### Talks
 - **Gupta, A.**, Unckless, R.L.
+Evolution of two meiotic driving X chromosomes in *Drosophila affinis*.
+Evolution 2024 conference, Society for the Study of Evolution (SSE).
+Montreal, Canada.
+July 2024.
+Oral presentation.
+- **Gupta, A.**, Unckless, R.L.
 Can autosomal suppressors of meiotic drive prevent cycling of sex chromosomes?
 Evolution 2023 conference, Society for the Study of Evolution (SSE).
 Albuquerque, NM.
 June 2023.
 Oral presentation.